THE BEST OF NAMIBIA AND BOTSWANA

 Day 19-20 | Zimbabwe

-- Victoria Falls: Visit to the falls, boat cruise, white water rafting, bungee jumping, canoeing, elephant ride, scenic flight (all optional)
+- Victoria Falls: Boat trip, white water rafting, bungee jumping, canoeing, elephant ride, scenic flight (all optional)

 Self-Drive Safari: The Best of Namibia and Botswana